 Non-Profit Tax Reporting Attorney Chicago IL

-To benefit from a tax exempt status, a nonprofit needs to show to the IRS and the Illinois State that its activities are conducted primarily for a tax-exempt purpose, as defined by the IRS.
+To benefit from tax-exempt status, a nonprofit needs to show to the IRS and the Illinois State that its activities are conducted primarily for tax-exempt purposes, as defined by the IRS.
 Therefore, tax reporting is a mandatory obligation for every nonprofit.
 For help with all of your nonprofit’s tax reporting needs, it can help to have a prominent Illinois nonprofit lawyer preparing and filing the necessary paperwork in a timely manner.
 Failure to properly report your taxes can result in the loss of your tax-exempt status.

 Annual Reporting Requirements for an Illinois Nonprofit

 When operating a tax-exempt nonprofit in Illinois, you’ll need to file the proper documentation to both state and federal entities before each of the designated deadlines.
 Keep in mind that every Illinois nonprofit needs to complete its initial filing requirements, which include incorporation, Form 1023 for a tax-exempt status, forms for Illinois income tax exemption, and registration with the Attorney General.

 After initial filings, registration, and obtaining your tax-exempt status, you need to report your taxes to three organizations every year, including the IRS, the Illinois Attorney General, and the Illinois Secretary of State.
 Below you’ll find some standard tax reporting requirements.
 It is important to note, however, that your nonprofit (defined by its size, activities, finances, and more) may dictate your specific filing requirements.